Central Connecticut State University: Statistics

 -

-Scott Pioli is an American professional football executive who most recently worked as the assistant general manager for the Atlanta Falcons.
+Scott Reno Pioli is an American professional football executive who currently serves as a consultant for the Iowa Hawkeyes.
 He was an NFL analyst for NBC Sports' Football Night in America, NBC Sports Network's Pro Football Talk, Sirius XM NFL Radio and the NFL Network.
-He previously served as a front office executive for the Cleveland Browns, Baltimore Ravens, New York Jets, New England Patriots and Kansas City Chiefs.
+He previously served as a front office executive for the Cleveland Browns, Baltimore Ravens, New York Jets, New England Patriots, Kansas City Chiefs, and Atlanta Falcons.
 Pioli served as the director – and later vice president – of player personnel for the Patriots from 2001 to 2008 when the franchise won three Super Bowl championships.

 -